-What is Food Product Testing?
+What is Laboratory Testing of Food Products?

 The scientific analysis of food and its ingredients is the food product test.
 Information regarding different characteristics of food, like shape, composition, and physicochemical properties, is given.
 For other purposes, food product research is often conducted: